PGA Tour: 1950s

+1960s

+Arnold Palmer and Jack Nicklaus were the dominant players of the 1960s, with Palmer winning 43 titles and Nicklaus winning 30.

 With an increase of revenue in the late 1960s due to expanded television coverage, a dispute arose between the touring professionals and the PGA of America on how to distribute the windfall.
 The tour players wanted larger purses, where the PGA desired the money to go to the general fund to help grow the game at the local level.
 Following the final major in July 1968 at the PGA Championship, several leading tour pros voiced their dissatisfaction with the venue and the abundance of club pros in the field.
 The increased friction resulted in a new entity in August, what would eventually become the PGA Tour.
 Tournament players formed their own organization, American Professional Golfers, Inc. (APG), independent of the PGA of America.
 Its headquarters were in New York City.

 After several months, a compromise was reached in December: the tour players agreed to abolish the APG and form the PGA "Tournament Players Division", a fully autonomous division under the supervision of a new 10-member Tournament Policy Board.
 The board consisted of four tour players, three PGA of America executives, and three outside members, initially business executives.

 Joseph Dey, the recently retired USGA executive director, was selected by the board as the tour's first commissioner in January 1969 and agreed to a five-year contract.
 He was succeeded by tour player Deane Beman in early 1974, who served for twenty years.

+1970s

+Jack Nicklaus continued his dominance, winning 38 titles.

-The name officially changed to the "PGA Tour" in 1975.
-In 1978 the PGA Tour "removed its restrictions on women."
+The tour's name officially changed to the "PGA Tour" in 1975.
+In 1978 the PGA Tour "removed its restriction on women."
 However, no women have joined the tour since this date.

+Without the tour players, the PGA of America became primarily an association of club professionals, but retained control of two significant events; the PGA Championship and the Ryder Cup.
+The former was an established major championship, but the latter was an obscure match play team event which was not particularly popular with golf fans, due to predictable dominance by the United States.
+With the addition of players from continental Europe in 1979 and expanded television coverage, it became very competitive and evolved into the premier international team event, lately dominated by Europe.
+Both events are very important revenue streams for the PGA of America.

+The Players Championship, the tour's flagship event, was introduced in 1974.

+1980s

 In late August 1981, the PGA Tour had a marketing dispute with the PGA of America and officially changed its name to the TPA Tour, for the "Tournament Players Association".
 The disputed issues were resolved within seven months and the tour's name was changed back to the "PGA Tour" in March 1982.

+The Official World Golf Ranking was introduced in 1986, with the PGA Tour competing with the European Tour for the top golfers, including the world number one.

+The Tour Championship was introduced in 1987.